tjhorner/e6dl/README.md

 It supports concurrently downloading posts, and you can set a maximum number of workers that should be downloading at a time.

-I made this because I wanted to rewrite one of my previous projects in Go, so I decided to start with this one since it's a pretty small and simple command line tool.
+I made this because I wanted to rewrite one of my previous projects in Go, so I decided to start with this one since it's a pretty small and simple command line tool that encapsulates a lot of concepts in the language (type definition, imports, goroutines, standard libraries, slices, to name a few).

 ## Installing, Building, etc.